 Welcome to CrossFit Davis!

 CrossFit Davis is a community of individuals dedicated to living better and being healthy, we work hard and have fun.
 We believe in eating, exercising and living with a purpose.
 The heart and soul of CrossFit Davis are the people in it.
 We learn and grow with each other through hard work and determination.
-It doesn’t matter if you are a seasoned athlete or haven’t worked out in years, we believe you will benefit from the experience you have here as you continue your journey through life.
+It doesn’t matter if you are a seasoned athlete or haven’t worked out in years, we believe you will benefit from the experience you have here.
 You will learn new skills, perfect old ones and find a part of yourself you never knew you had, and best of all you’ll have fun doing it!
 So take a look around the site to see what the CrossFit Davis community has to offer and contact us or stop by if you have any questions!